clojurebridge-minneapolis/track1-chatter/README.md

 Create and checkout a new branch.

-In the head section of our html, we're going to invoke bootstrap:
+In the head section of our HTML, we're going to include Bootstrap:

 ```clojure
    [:head